 In-person classes and exams

-Exams, labs, studios, rotations, seminars and workshops is taking place in-person on campus throughout the fall term.
+Exams, labs, studios, rotations, seminars and workshops are also taking place in-person on campus.

 Travel and events

 International business-related travel for all AUB faculty, staff and administrators after March 15, 2020 has been discontinued.
 Personal travel must be reported and approved on an emergent basis by a dean or senior AUB leader.

-On-campus events are typically being held online.
+On-campus events are typically being held in-person, with some taking place online.
 Please check with the event coordinator.

 The return to campus included in-person academic and co-curricular experiences.

 Resident and international students